-Lupus is now recognised as an important and common illness of modern times.
+Lupus is now recognised as an important illness of modern times.
 It is a disease in which the immune system goes 'wrong' and becomes overactive.